meteo-parapente/mtopara-portal/docs/privacy.md

 ### Article 9 - IT rights and freedoms

-In accordance with the legislation on the protection of Personal Data, you have the rights detailed below which you can exercise, as indicated in Article 1 of this Privacy Policy by writing to us at the postal address Meteo-Parapente, 16 rue Alice Eynard, 73100 Aix-les-Bains or by sending an email to support@meteo-parapente.com:
+In accordance with legislation on the protection of Personal Data, you have the rights detailed below, which you may exercise as indicated in Article 1 of this Privacy Policy by sending us an e-mail to support@meteo-parapente.com :

 -   **The right to information** : we have an obligation to inform you of how we use your Personal Data (as described in this privacy policy).